rweickelt/qst/doc/usage.rst

 The name must be unique across the whole project and must be a plain string.
 The
 |run()| function may have arbitrary execution length and contain blocking and
-non- blocking function calls.
+non-blocking function calls.
 The |Testcase| component is put into a file of an arbitrary name and in its simplest form it would look as follows:

 ..  literalinclude:: ../examples/tutorial/simple-passing-test.qml